The Cosmological Constant Problem and Quantum Spacetime Reference Frame: Abstract

 \section{Abstract}

-We generalize the idea of quantum clock time to a quantum spacetime reference frame via a physical realization of a reference system by quantum rulers and clocks.
-Omitting the internal degrees of freedom (such as spins) of the physical rulers and clocks, only considering their metric properties, the spacetime reference frame is described by a bosonic non-linear sigma model.
-We study the quantum behavior of the system under approximations, and obtain (1) a cosmological constant valued $(2/\pi)\rho_{c0}$ ($\rho_{c0}$ is the critical density measured at near current epoch) which is very close to current observations; (2) an Einstein-Hilbert term in the quantum effective action; (3) the ratio of variance to mean-squared of spacetime interval tends to a universal constant $2/\pi$ in the infrared region.
+We generalize the idea of quantum clock time to quantum spacetime reference frame via physical realization of a reference system by quantum rulers and clocks.
+Omitting the internal degrees of freedom (such as spins) of the physical rulers and clocks, only considering their metric properties, the spacetime reference frame is described by a bosonic non-linear sigma model (NLSM).
+We study the quantum behavior of the system under approximations, and obtain (1) a cosmological constant valued $(2/\pi)\rho_{c0}$ ($\rho_{c0}$ the critical density at near current epoch) which is very close to the observations; (2) an effective Einstein-Hilbert term; (3) the ratio of variance to mean-squared of spacetime interval tends to a universal constant $2/\pi$ in the infrared region.
 This effect is testable by observing a linear dependence between the inherent quantum variance and mean-squared of the redshifts from cosmic distant spectral lines.
 The proportionality is expected to be the observed percentage of the dark energy.
-We also generalize the equivalence principle to be valid for all quantum phenomenon.
+The equivalence principle is also generalized to the quantum level.